jimkring/Nuitka-Python/PCbuild/readme.txt

     Used to build Python with extra debugging capabilities, equivalent to using ./configure --with-pydebug on UNIX.
-All binaries built using this configuration have "_d" added to their name: python310_d.dll, python_d.exe, parser_d.pyd, and so on.
+All binaries built using this configuration have "_d" added to their name: python311_d.dll, python_d.exe, parser_d.pyd, and so on.
 Both the build and rt (run test) batch files in this directory accept a -d option for debug builds.
-If you are building Python to help with development of CPython, you will most likely use this configuration.
+If you are building Python to help with development of Nuitka-Python, you will most likely use this configuration.
 PGInstrument, PGUpdate
     Used to build Python in Release configuration using PGO, which requires Premium Edition of Visual Studio.
 See the "Profile